 “Have you brought me a message?”
 I ask the butterfly.
 No answer.
 I reach out my hand, putting my finger in front of him.
 He crawls right onto my hand.
 He sits awhile, then flits of my fingers, hovers in front of me, then flops on the ground, upside down.
 I help him right himself, and he crawls back onto my hand.
 I sit on the lowest step, a butterfly on my finger.

 He is so magnificent!
 The colors are so striking, his black body with yellow racing stripes of hair, his wings with swaths of deep color and smatterings like a comet’s tail.
-An
+And he is dying.

 Can I take him inside?
 Will he fly away?
 Will he get lost in my house?
 How can I mix his drink and hold him too?
 Can I save him?
 It is all so hard.